Section 7 - Impact Assessments

 Who have we involved in our deliberations?

-86. A wide range of stakeholders have been involved in
+86. A wide range of stakeholders have been involved in developing the policy:-

 Cross cutting meetings have been held with Scottish Government colleagues working on Child Poverty, Children's Early Years, Supporting Maternal Health and Wellbeing, Pregnancy and Parenthood in Young People, Getting it Right For Every Child, Looked After Children and the Baby Box.